 No one always likes change, but change is a necessary catalyst to improve the fundamentals of any organization.
-Transformation requires strong, authentic leadership in order to be successful; if not, failure is a very real possibility.
+Implementing a successful organizational transformation.
+This requires strong, authentic leadership in order to be successful; if not, failure is a very real possibility.
 CIO.com says that in many transformation programs, sufficient checks and balances exist so that failure does not readily occur; however, if not managed well, transformation programs can be delivered late, over-budget and far off the track of the original vision.
 Statistics show that less than 40 percent of transformation programs are successful, due to a disconnect that exists in the goals of such programs and the reality of resources that can be devoted to it (time, money, personnel, etc.).

 Implementing a Transformation Office